What is role-based access control (RBAC)?

 • Segregation of duties according to roles prevents excessive controls allotted to a single user at any point in time, and minimizes the risk of unauthorized access.

-Achieving compliance with role-based access control
+Achieving compliance with role-based access controls

 Implementing role-based access controls allows organizations to adhere to compliance standards like PCI DSS, ISO-IEC 27001, NERC-CIP, and the GDPR in a few clicks.
 This provides an overview of all critical privileged management actions performed by users and helps improve the overall security posture of the enterprise.